-Breaking: Shots Fired, Bridge Attack: Scotland Yard Treats as ‘Terrorist Incident’ in London
+Breaking: Four Dead, At Least 10 Injured in Suspected Terror Attack in London

 -

-A dozen people were apparently injured and one assailant gunned down by police near the British Parliament, in what London police are calling a “firearms incident” on Wednesday.

-Scotland Yard said it was treating this as a “terrorist incident” until receiving information to the contrary, and put out a statement asking people to avoid a substantial section of London “to allow the emergency services to deal with the ongoing incident.”
+An attack near the British Parliament Wednesday left at least four people dead, including one police officer, and 10 injured.
+One alleged assailant was reportedly gunned down by police.
+A London police spokesperson said they were treating this as a “terrorist incident” until receiving information to the contrary, and put out a statement asking people to avoid a substantial section of London “to allow the emergency services to deal with the ongoing incident.”

 Commander B.J.
 Harrington said at a briefing that there is an ongoing investigation by the counter-terrorism command underway and asked citizens to come forward with any information they might have.
 At present, those who monitor pro-Islamic State channels have seen “chatter,” but, so far, no claims.

-The London Ambulance Service declared a “major incident.”
-A junior doctor at St. Thomas’s Hospital said one woman is dead, and many others have been hurt.
-London Mayor Sadiq Khan released a statement thanking the police and emergency services, and urging his citizens to follow the Metropolitan Police for more information.

-MPs were told a “police officer has been stabbed” and that the “alleged assailant was shot by armed police.”
+Some 300 Members of Parliament are still on lockdown in the House of Commons.
+“We’re huddling around TVs in the voting lobbies to find out what is gong on,” Labour MP Clive Efford wrote in a statement from the locked-down building.
+“There is a calm quietness around the place.
+We all knew a day like could come,” he said.

-It is as yet unclear whether there is one incident or two — there are reports of violence outside of Parliament and also by Westminster Bridge, where a car reportedly drove into people before driving into the railings of the Palace of Westminster.
+It is as yet unclear whether there is one incident or two — there are reports of a knife attack outside of Parliament and an attack also by Westminster Bridge, where a car reportedly drove into people before driving into the railings of the Palace of Westminster.
 Short footage of the aftermath was provided by former Polish Foreign Minister Radoslaw Sikorski, who was on the scene.

+White House Press Secretary Sean Spicer said Trump spoke on the phone with May and offered her government condolences and full U.S. backing.
+Spicer didn’t add further details on the specifics of the call.

+The U.S. Department of Homeland Security said U.S. “domestic security posture remains unchanged” in light of the attack.

 Wednesday was a busy day for Parliament, with question time for the prime minister, which means the chambers would have been full.
 House of Commons business has been suspended.

 A Reuters photographer near the incident said large bangs were heard near Westminster and at least a dozen are injured.
-While at present it is unclear exactly what happened, a London-based journalist said shots were fired and that journalists were confined to the press gallery in the parliamentary building (they were asked to leave the press gallery at 5 pm local time).
+A London-based journalist said shots were fired and that journalists were confined to the press gallery in the parliamentary building (they were asked to leave the press gallery at 5 pm local time).

 Shots fired outside Parliament.
 Loud explosion then shooting.
 Man lying shot outside gates to Parliament.
 Gun shots outside, Frightening.

-Note: This story is being updated as new information comes in.